saidatta/EngPaperNotes/ArticleNotes/Wild/Algorithms/Segment Tree.md

 https://halfrost.com/segment_tree/

-# Obsidian Note: Segment Tree

-## What is a Segment Tree?

 A segment tree is a binary tree data structure, used for storing intervals or line segments.
 It was invented by Jon Louis Bentley in 1977.
 A segment tree allows for quick querying of all intervals containing a certain point.

 Here is a brief look at the segment tree characteristics:
 - The space complexity of a segment tree that stores 'n' intervals is O(n).
 - The time complexity of querying is O(log n + k), where 'k' is the number of intervals that meet the condition.
 - Segment tree data structure can be generalized to higher dimensions.

 ## 1. What is a segment tree
 Take a one-dimensional segment tree as an example.

 ![](https://img.halfrost.com/Blog/ArticleImage/153_1.png)